You will need free Adobe Acrobat Reader to view course syllabi.

 Currently offered only online

-Prerequisites: Introduction to Programming Languages, similar courses, or
+Prerequisites: Introduction to Programming Languages course or working knowledge of programming concepts.

 Instructor: Diane Thorpe.